DiegoPevi05/DiegoPevi05/README.md

 **Recent Update**:
 - **August 2023**: Currently working on some projects and SasS of [innovativity](https://it.innovativity.io/) a company of developing sofware.
-- **October 2023**: Currently working on a new web desing in React with typescript, while i am currently working on an IoT Project for a company of Telecomunications.
+- **October 2023**: Currently working on a new web desing in React with typescript, while i am currently working on an IoT Project for a company of Telecomunications and still working on some task in [innovativity](https://it.innovativity.io/).

 ## Skills: